 - Splash of milk (unsweetened vanilla almond milk, light coconut milk, soy milk, or skim milk) (optional)

+Break the frozen bananas into large chunks and place in the bowl of a food processor (If your bananas have been in the freezer for longer than a day, it’s best to thaw for about 10 minutes before pureeing).
 Puree the bananas until they are completely smooth and no frozen chunks remain.
-If the bananas are too hard to blend, add a splash of milk for easier blending.
+If the bananas are too hard to blend, add a splash of milk for easier pureeing.

 Scoop the ice cream into small bowls and serve immediately or cover in plastic wrap and freeze.
 If you’re saving the ice cream for a later time, remove the bowls from the freezer about 5 minutes before serving the treat.

 Tasty Twist: For a different spin, try topping your Banana Ice Cream with 1 teaspoon of semisweet chocolate chips for only 25 extra calories.
 Or make PB-banana ice cream for a delicious taste sensation.
 To do this, add 2 tablespoons of natural peanut butter to the food processor after the bananas have been pureed.